Alcohol Use in the United States

-It’s no secret that regular Alcohol use is widely reported on a global scale.
-According to the 2015 National Survey on Drug Use and Health (NSDUH), 86.4 percent of people ages 18 or older reported that they consumed alcohol at some point in their lifetime; 70.1 percent reported that they drank in the past year; 56.0 percent reported that they drank in the past month.
+It’s no secret that regular Alcohol use widely reported on a global scale.
+According to the 2015 National Survey on Drug Use and Health (NSDUH), 86.4 percent of people ages 18 or older reported that they consumed alcohol at some point in their lifetime.
+Even 70.1 percent reported that they drank in the past year and 56.0 percent reported that they drank in the past month.

 It’s no surprise that many employers are becoming increasingly concerned about productivity in the workplace as this statistic affects more than just employees.

-If you are a recreational consumer of alcohol and have had to take a Drug Test before being considered for employment, no doubt you experienced a bit of anxiety before the procedure!
+If you a recreational consumer of alcohol and have had to take a Drug Test before considered for employment, no doubt you experienced a bit of anxiety before the procedure!

 What Is an EtG Alcohol Test?

 EtG Tests are very sensitive and can read positive results even from the lowest exposure to alcohol.
 If you are simply planning on taking a Drug Screening Test in preparation for employment, it is unlikely that you will be given this particular test.

 In fact, an EtG testing for alcohol used to test for sobriety – due to its high sensitivity to alcohol levels.
 However, if your future employer requires you to take an EtG Test for alcohol, it’s important to understand a few things regarding the process and how to prepare for it.